-The last (and first) season in the year, winter in Korean is called 겨울 (gyeoul).
+The year’s last (and first) season, winter in Korean, is called 겨울 (gyeoul).
 Lasting for around three months, temperatures drop in Korea during winter.
 Snow in Korean is the first thing to come to mind when talking about winter is 눈 (nun).
 In many parts of Korea, it can be quite snowy during winter!

 When do these seasons occur each year?

 This question is often asked especially when people have travel plans to Korea.
-We’ve learned the words for the four seasons in Korean, but important if you plan to visit in a certain month to take a closer look and experience Korea, you need to know what season it will be.
+We’ve learned the words for the four seasons in Korean, but if you plan to visit in a certain month to take a closer look and experience Korea, you need to know what season it will be.
 Knowing this will not only help you learn Korean but also know more about Korean culture.
 Let’s read on!

 What months is spring in Korea?

 Spring in Korea normally happens between April and June.
-It’s said to be the best time to visit because it’s when the temperature is just right and all the flowers bloom.
+It’s said to be the best time to be visiting Korea because the temperature is just right and all the flowers bloom.

 What months is summer in Korea?

 The summer season is usually just from July to August.
 The duration of summer is short, but it can get really hot and humid, so it’s a good time to visit the beach.